 Some other pros to paying for your own wedding:

-• You'd know instantly if your financial situation changes, and you need to adjust your budget.
+- You'd know instantly if your financial situation changes and need to adjust your budget.
 Another contributor might not tell you right away if they need to lower their contribution.

 The first step to planning your wedding if you're fully funding it is to figure out your budget.
 Sit down together and work out how you can save up enough money to throw the wedding you both want.
 Then, any additional money your families offer is icing on the wedding cake, rather than something you're counting on.